 The statutory responsibilities can be found in Section 5 – Statutory Guidance on Induction for NQTs (Revised April 2018)

 Please do not hesitate to contact us if you have any questions or require further information regarding NQT registration:

 Karen Hartshorne – NQT Induction Appropriate Body Co-ordinator/HLTA Verifier

 Telephone – 01226 100450 or mobile – 07703 808468

 The Recently Qualified Teacher (RQT) Programme has been developed in reponse to demand from many of our partner schools following discussions about the needs of their new teachers.

-The RQT Development Programme is designed to follow on from the NQT programme led by Tykes TSA and is recommended as a next step for teachers in the early stages of their career.
+The RQT Development Programme is designed to follow on from the NQT programme led by Tykes TA and is recommended as a next step for teachers in the early stages of their career.
 It offers additional support after their NQT induction year.